kescardoso/cryptopedia/README.md

 5. These files were added, commited and pushed to github using the commands `git add`  `git commit`  `git push` .

-**Heroku Deployment**: The Project's source file was also pushed to Heroku via the `heroku master` branch.
-The CryptopediaWprld was deployed to [Heroku](https://heroku.com/) using the following steps:
+**Heroku Deployment**: The Project's source file was also pushed to [Heroku](https://heroku.com/) via the `heroku master` branch.
+To deploy this app to a Heroku app use the following steps:

 1. A `requirements.txt` file was created using the terminal command `pip3 freeze > requirements.txt`.